Dean Bouzanis: Oldham Athletic

 In July 2011, Bouzanis claimed he had agreed terms with A-league club Melbourne Victory but this was denied by the club.

 On 26 November 2011, Bouzanis joined EFL League One side Oldham Athletic on non-contract terms as cover for injured back-up keeper Paul Gerrard following a four-week trial.
 His time at the club included an FA Cup tie against former club Liverpool at Anfield, although Bouzanis spent the match on the bench as an unused substitute.
 The following month, Bouzanis signed a new deal with the club, until the end of the season.

 He made his competitive Latics debut on 27 March 2012 coming on as second-half substitute against Leyton Orient.
 After a spell in the side at the end of the 2011–12 season when Oldham's first choice keeper Alex Cisak was injured.
 At the end of the 2011–12 season, Bouzanis signed a new one-year contract following his good display for his performance.

 At the start of the 2012–13 season, Bouzanis suffered an ankle injury during the pre-season friendly.
 He dropped again to the bench at the beginning of the 2012–13 season, before regaining his first-team spot in September.
 On 27 January 2013, Bouzanis played in Oldham's upset 3–2 win in a F.A.
 Cup club 4th round tie against Liverpool.
 Bouzanis was subsequently released by Oldham at the end of the 2012–13 season.

-Aris FC
+Aris

-Following his departure from Oldham Athletic, Bouzanis joined Greek side Aris FC but failed to make a senior appearance.
+Following his departure from Oldham Athletic, Bouzanis joined Greek side Aris, but failed to make a senior appearance.

 Carlisle United

-Bouzanis was released by Aris FC in December 2013, and joined Carlisle United on a free transfer on 28 January 2014, on a short-term deal until April, but made no appearances.
+Bouzanis was released by Aris in December 2013, and joined Carlisle United on a free transfer on 28 January 2014, on a short-term deal until April, but made no appearances.